A class of singular control problems with tipping points: Optimal Resource Extraction

-Assumption \ref{ass:A2} is of the type used in \cite{SGL} and allows one to solve explicitly the auxiliary problem (\ref{aux}).
-Assumption \ref{ass:A6} sets the features of the continuation value function $U$.
-It satisfies the properties of the value function of a standard extraction problem modelled as a singular control problem, as, for example, in \cite{SGL}.
-In particular, the threshold $u^*$ denotes the optimal extraction threshold associated with the extraction problem that the DM faces when the tipping point is crossed.
-Inequality (\ref{tard}) means that the later the tipping point is crossed on the interval $[0, u^*]$, the better it is for the DM.
-We will say that a function $U$ that satisfies Assumption \ref{ass:A6} is the value function of a downgraded extraction problem, as it is the case in example \ref{example} below.
-Assumption \ref{ass:A12} states that the marginal profitability of extracting the resource decreases with the level of reserves, and that the likelihood of reaching a tipping point, assuming it has not yet occurred, increases as the level of reserves decreases.
-These assumptions are standard in tipping point models.
+Assumption \ref{ass:A2} is of the type used in \cite{SGL} and allows us to explicitly solve the auxiliary problem (\ref{aux}).
+Assumption \ref{ass:A6} sets the features of the continuation value function $U$, which satisfies the properties of the value function of a standard extraction problem modeled as a singular control problem, as, for example, in \cite{SGL}.
+In particular, the threshold $u^*$ denotes the optimal extraction threshold associated with the continuation extraction problem that the dm faces once the tipping point is crossed.
+Inequality (\ref{tard}) implies that, the later the tipping point is crossed on the interval $[0, u^*]$, the better off is the dm.
+We will accordingly say that a function $U$ satisfying Assumption \ref{ass:A6} is the value function of a \textit{downgraded} extraction problem, as is the case in Example \ref{example} below.
+Assumption \ref{ass:A12} states that the rate at which the reserves accumulates on average decreases with the level of reserves, and that the likelihood of reaching a tipping point, assuming this has not yet occurred, increases as the level of reserves decreases.
+These assumptions are standard in tipping-point models (\cite{Liski, Tsur1, Tsur2}).